Scan Science and Technology

 : A data set of complete mitochondrial cytochrome b and 12S rDNA sequences is presented here for 17 representatives of Artiodactyla and Cetacea, together with potential outgroups (two Perissodactyla, two Carnivora, two Tethytheria, four Rodentia, and two Marsupialia).
 We include seven sequences not previously published from Hippopotamidae (Ancodonta) and Camelidae (Tylopoda), yielding a total of nearly 2.1 kb for both genes combined.
 Distance and parsimony analyses of each gene indicate that 11 clades are well supported, including the artiodactyl taxa Pecora, Ruminantia (with low 12S rRNA support), Tylopoda, Suina, and Ancodonta, as well as Cetacea, Perissodactyla, Carnivora, Tethytheria, Muridae, and Caviomorpha.
 Neither the cytochrome b nor the 12S rDNA genes resolve the relationships between these major clades.
 The combined analysis of the two genes suggests a monophyletic Cetacea +Artiodactyla clade (defined as “CetArtiodactyla“), whereas Perissodactyla, Carnivora, and Tethytheria fall outside this clade.
 Perissodactyla could represent the sister taxon of CetArtiodactyla, as deduced from resampling studies among outgroup lineages.
 CetArtiodactyla includes five major lineages: Ruminantia, Tylopoda, Suina, Ancodonta, and Cetacea, among which the phylogenetic relationships are not resolved.
 Thus, Suiformes do not appear to be monophyletic, justifying their split into the Suina and Ancodonta infraorders.
 An association between Cetacea and Hippopotamidae is supported by the cytochrome b gene but not by the 12S rRNA gene.
 Calculation of divergence dates suggests that the CetArtiodactyla could have diverged from other Ferungulata about 60 MYA.

-J L Williams – 2nd expert on this subject based on the ideXlab platform
+J L Williams – One of the best experts on this subject based on the ideXlab platform.

 bovine microsatellite loci are highly conserved in red deer cervus elaphus sika deer cervus nippon and soay sheep ovis ariesAnimal Genetics, 1998Co-Authors: Jon Slate, David W Coltman, Simon J Goodman, I Maclean, Josephine M Pemberton, J L WilliamsAbstract: